vmware-archive/raet/README.md

 A transactioned protocol, is much more appropriate for providing reliablity to asynchronous event transport than a streaming protocol.

-Morover, because most MQ services are based on TCP/IP they tend to also use HTTP and therefore TLS/SSL for secure communications.
+Moreover, because most MQ services are based on TCP/IP they tend to also use HTTP and therefore TLS/SSL for secure communications.
 While using HTTP provides easy integration with web based systems, it can become problematic for high performant systems Furthermore, TLS is also problematic as a security system both from performance